noiseprotocol/noise_spec/noise.md

     can receive rapid feedback on whether guesses for authentication data are correct.

   * A single fixed length is simpler than supporting variable-length tags.

+Ciphertexts are required to be indistinguishable from random because:

+  * This makes Noise protocols easier to use with random padding (for length-hiding), or for censorship-resistant "unfingerprintable" protocols, or with steganography.
+However note that ephemeral keys are likely to be distinguishable from random unless a technique such as Elligator [@elligator] is used.

 Rekey defaults to using encryption with the nonce 2^64^-1 because: